Search

 Visitors with sensory sensitivities are encouraged to utilize our KultureCity resources or pick up a sensory kit at the coatroom.

-10 am–1 pm: No general admission.
+10 am–1 pm: SOLD OUT!
 Advanced ticketholder access only.
-Space is limited and tickets will likely sell out.
 Museum galleries will not be open until after the morning performance concludes.

 1–5 pm: Museum opens for general admission and non-ticketed programming.